Average Order Value for eCommerce Stores: Stats and Facts

 There are many ways to grow an eCommerce business.
 You can find more customers, expand to new regions, invest in ads, and do much more.

 But finding more customers isn’t the only solution for growing your store revenue and sales.
-One of the best and easiest ways to bring in more sales is to invest in increasing your Average Order Value.
+One of the best and easiest ways to bring in more sales is to invest in increasing your Average Order Value with the help of eCommerce managed services.
 It is as simple as it sounds.
 If you can compel customers to spend more on each order, you will make more money, no?

 Well, there is more to it, and we will discuss everything in this article, along with some stats and facts on why we should consider AOV as one of the important eCommerce Metrics.